 I was never a thirsty person.
 I went all through my own childhood and part way through my adult life without a thirst for water.
 Water was one of those things that just didn’t appeal to me, to me it just had no taste.
 Sure, I drank other things; milk, juice, soft drinks, but water was never my thing.

-I eventually came to the point in my life when I embraced the keto lifestyle and began to educate myself on nutrition and the bodies daily requirements for food and also for drink.
+I eventually came to the point in my life when I embraced the keto lifestyle and began to educate myself on nutrition and the body’s daily requirements for food and also for drink.
 I read all the different opinions on recommended water consumption and I wondered to myself, ‘How am I ever going to force myself to drink all that water?’
 I just didn’t think I would be able to keep it up.

 So, I asked my doctor.
-Now, I’m lucky enough to have one of those young and hip Docs, one who’s up to date on the current science of medicine and nutrition, and also, luckily enough a fan of the keto way of life.
+I’m lucky enough to have one of those young and hip docs, one who’s up to date on the current science of medicine and nutrition…and luckily enough,also a fan of the keto way of life.
 I was pretty much gobsmacked (in a very good way) when she informed me that I don’t’ have to drink all that water.

 Huh?
 What happened to the recommendation of drinking 8 glasses a day.
 Turns out there’s no scientific evidence to back this up.

 The Big Water myth

 It seems it all started back in 1974, when Dr. Frederick J. Stare (with Dr. Margaret McWilliams) wrote a book on nutrition.
 Located in that book is believed to be one of the earliest known references in print to the 8 glasses a day water myth.

 “How much water each day?
 This is usually well regulated by various physiological mechanisms, but for the average adult, somewhere around 6 to 8 glasses per 24 hours and this can be in the form of coffee, tea, milk, soft drinks, beer, etc. Fruits and vegetables are also good sources of water.”